CrptoPochari/CrptoPochari/README.md

-# This is a pratice
+# This my py pratice